PayPal is an online payment processor and financial technology company. It offers personal accounts for free, so how does PayPal make money?

 There are multiple ways that PayPal makes money from its user base.

-PayPal has two kinds of accounts that people can use, specifically business accounts and personal accounts.
+PayPal has two kinds of accounts that people can use: business accounts and personal accounts.
+Each type is subject to certain transaction fees on a money transfer.

 PayPal offers “a business in a box” package which allows businesses to integrate PayPal with a large number of partners.

-The company earns a commission based on sign-ups to things like GoDaddy and WooCommerce.
+The company earns a commission based on sign-ups to other online services like GoDaddy and WooCommerce.

-If you leave money in your PayPal account, PayPal will deposit it in a bank account where it can earn interest for the company.
+If you leave money in your PayPal account, PayPal will deposit it in bank accounts where it can earn interest for the company.

 Of course, this is an easy source of revenue for PayPal.